framps/raspiBackupDoc/en/src/backup-config-options.md

 With this option, dd backups only save the space occupied by defined partitions.
 This means that a 32GB SD card, for example, which only has an 8GB partition defined, only requires 8GB for the and not 32GB.
-To do this, however, you must use gparted or resize2fs ito reduce the root partition size accordingly, because the root partition usually fills the entire rest of the SD card.
+To do this, however, you should use gparted or resize2fs ito reduce the root partition size accordingly, because the root partition usually fills the entire rest of the SD card.